The idea that we planned our life circumstances and experiences before we came to Earth totally changed my perception of life.

 The soul will likely come back to the same parents later, waiting for the right circumstances to attach to a new pregnancy.

-Robert Schwartz provides in his website a free 32 page article explaining the story of Valerie, who lost her only child and her fiancée in separate incidents.
+Robert Schwartz provides in his website a 32 page article explaining the story of Valerie, who lost her only child and her fiancée in separate incidents.

 Valerie planned to go through both experiences before she incarnated.